Homogenization results for the generator of multiscale Langevin dynamics in weighted Sobolev spaces: Numerical illustration

 \section{Numerical illustration}

 In this section we present an example complementing our theoretical results.
 We consider the one-dimensional ($d = 1$) multiscale Ornstein--Uhlenbeck process with slow-scale potential $V(x) = x^2/2$, fast-scale potential $p(y) = \cos(y)$ and diffusion coefficient $\sigma = 1$.
 The numerical results are obtained setting the discretization size $h = \epl^2$ and replacing the real line $\R$ with a truncated domain $D = [-R,R]$ with $R = 5$.
 The error introduced by this approximation is negligible since the invariant measures $\rho^0$ and $\rho^\epl$, which appear as weight functions in the integrals, decay exponentially fast for $\abs{x} \to \infty$.
+In particular, the problems are discretized employing the finite element method with continuous piecewise linear functions as basis functions.
+We also remark that, due to the fast decay of the invariant measures, we did not need to impose any boundary condition on the solution, but we only assumed the functions $\rho^0$ and $\rho^\epl$ to be zero on the boundary of the truncated domain $D$.